Oleksandr Yaroslavskyi: Early life

 Oleksandr Yaroslavskyi was born in Zhdanov (now Mariupol) in the south of the Ukrainian SSR.
 Both of his parents were doctors.
 A few years later, his parents moved to Kharkiv.
-The future businessman graduated as a technologist from the Kharkiv Academy of Public Nutrition and then spent 3 years doing military service in the Soviet Army in Hungary.
+Yaroslavskyi graduated as a technologist from the Kharkiv Academy of Public Nutrition and then spent 3 years doing military service in the Soviet Army in Hungary.
 Upon being demobilized, he took jurisprudence courses provided by the Ministry of Internal Affairs and spent a year working as an inspector in the Kharkiv Department Against Misappropriation of Socialist Property (so called OBKhSS).
 In 1989, he graduated from the Odesa Institute of Technology as a Candidate of Technical Sciences and worked at the Kharkiv Institute of Food Technology.
-The collapse of the Soviet Union became a new reference point in his career.
+The collapse of the Soviet Union marked a new reference point in his career.